-The goal of this research study was to understand the economic impacts of the City of Toronto’s Bloor Street West pilot bicycle lanes, including the travel patterns and attitudes of merchants and visitors to Bloor Street.
+The goal of this research study, commissioned in 2015, was to understand the economic impacts (positive, negative or neutral) of the City of Toronto’s Bloor Street West pilot bicycle lanes, including the travel patterns and attitudes of merchants and visitors to Bloor Street.
 The study was led by The Centre for Active Transportation (TCAT) in partnership with the University of Toronto.
 The University was responsible for research design, data collection and analysis.
 For TCAT, this was the third in a series of research studies that looks at the potential impacts of removing on-street parking to install a bike lane.

-The study was originally commissioned by the Bloor Annex BIA, the Korea Town BIA, and the Metcalf Foundation in October 2015, when plans were taking shape at the City of Toronto for a pilot bike lane would be installed on Bloor Street in the Annex neighbourhood.
+The study was originally commissioned by the Bloor Annex BIA, the Korea Town BIA, and the Metcalf Foundation in October 2015, when plans were taking shape at the City of Toronto for a pilot bike lane on Bloor Street in the Annex neighbourhood.
 As determining local economic impact was originally outside of scope for the City’s study, the BIAs reached out to TCAT and our University of Toronto partner to conduct research on this topic.

 In 2016 Toronto City Council approved the pilot bike lane and directed staff to measure a host of impacts.
 The City of Toronto commissioned TCAT to provide assistance on the bike lane pilot evaluation.
 To increase confidence in the study results, the City funded an additional data collection period (in spring 2017), over and above the two originally funded by the BIAs and Metcalf, as well as the collection of new data and analysis about vacancies.

 Using a case-control and pre-post design, over 3,000 visitor and 625 merchant survey responses revealed that 90% of customers to Bloor arrived by foot, bicycle or transit.
 Data was also collected on Danforth Avenue, a comparable shopping street with no bike lane, so that changes observed on Bloor could be put into context.